Adversarial Dependence Minimization: Detailed Experimental Setups

 \subsection{Experimental Setup: Convergence Analysis}

-\paragraph{TinyImageNet experiments.} We trained two different dependence networks: a linear and a two-layer fully-connected network.
-Both are trained on standardized representations.
 The encoder is a ResNet-18 backbone with no projection head.
-We used the SGD optimizer with a momentum of 0.9, a learning rate of 0.8, a batch size of 256, and no weight decay.
-No learning rate schedule is used in this setting.
-The dependence networks are trained with a ratio of $k=2$ steps with learning rates of respectively 0.04 and 3.2.
-The models are trained on the TinyImageNet dataset for 100 epochs without data augmentations, but images are normalized with ImageNet mean and standard deviation per-channel values.
+We used the SGD optimizer with momentum 0.9, learning rate 0.8, batch size 256, and no weight decay.

-\paragraph{ImageNet experiment.} We trained two-layer dependence networks on standardized representations.
-The encoder is a ResNet-18 backbone with a three-layer fully-connected projection head with a hidden dimension of 4096, an output dimension of 512, ReLU activation functions, and intermediate BatchNorm layers.
-We used the SGD optimizer with a momentum of 0.9, a learning rate of 3.2, a batch size of 1024, and no weight decay.
 The learning rate follows a cosine decay schedule~\citep{loshchilov2016sgdr} with 10 epochs of linear warmup.
-The dependence networks are trained with a ratio of $k=4$ steps with a learning rate of 16.
-The model is trained on the ImageNet dataset for 50 epochs and follows the same data augmentations as the first views in~\cite{grill2020BYOL_ssl}.
+The dependence branch is trained with a ratio of $k=16$ steps with a learning rate of 1.6.
+The model is trained on the TinyImageNet dataset for 100 epochs without data augmentation, and images are normalized using ImageNet mean and per-channel standard deviation.

+\paragraph{Decorrelation baseline.} The baseline is trained with the same strategy, except the \ADM{} loss is replaced by a simple decorrelation loss that penalizes correlations between feature dimensions, similarly to the approach from BarlowTwins \cite{zbontar2021barlow_ssl}.
+More specifically, given a batch of features $\vz \in \mathbb{R}^{b \times d}$, we first standardize each dimension, then compute the empirical covariance matrix $C = \vz^\top \vz / b$ and minimize the mean squared value of its off-diagonal entries: